For Neal’s regular classes, we use a class registration and payment system called Ubindi.

-This does ask that you create a free account and book classes ahead of time, but in the long run I hope this will really streamline registrations and payments.
+If you are new to my classes you can simply use the register link next to the class below.
+This does ask that you create a free account and you can book classes ahead of time.
+In the long run this really helps streamline registrations and payments.

 Please see below the class schedule, in-person and online over zoom.
-Please register for all classes you wish to attend.
+You can register for classes in advance, or turn up on the day.
 All concession package holders do have free access to the growing library of video and audio classes and meditations.

 8 classes in-person and online